Dubrovnik, Korcula, Metkovic, Split, Skradin, Sibenik, Zadar, Rab, Opatija

 DAY 1: DUBROVNIK – KORCULA

 Transfer from Dubrovnik airport to Dubrovnik harbour (Gruz) where the vessel will be docked.
-Check in from 11am (1100hrs).
-Cruise departs at 1:00pm (13:00) towards Korčula, an island also known as the birthplace of the famous explorer Marco Polo, with a swim stop and lunch on board.
-Korčula Town is commonly referred to be a “miniature Dubrovnik”, as it is encased by medieval stone ramparts and towers.
-Sightseeing with a local guide through the old town and tiny streets, built in a fishbone pattern for a reason you will hear about during the guided tour.
-Lots of simple taverns, restaurants and cool cocktail bars for chill-out time.
+Check in from 11:00am.
+Departure at 13:00pm towards Korčula, famously known as the birthplace of explorer Marco Polo.
+Enjoy a swim stop and lunch on board before arriving in Korčula Town, often referred to as a miniature Dubrovnik thanks to its medieval stone ramparts and towers.
+Join a guided walking tour through the charming old town, where the narrow streets are laid out in a fishbone pattern-a clever design you’ll learn more about during the tour.
+Spend your evening exploring the town’s lively atmosphere, with traditional taverns, seaside restaurants, and cool cocktail bars offering something for everyone.
 Overnight in Korčula.
 (L)

 INCLUDES: